en

 WHEN CAN I CLAIM?

-Within the deadlines stipulated in the competition tender
+Within the deadlines stipulated in the call for tender.

 HOW CAN I CLAIM?

-Claims for the 2023-2024 academic year must be submitted by the person requesting the benefit, exclusively online to INPS, through the Welfare Benefits Portal.
+Claims must be submitted by the person requesting the benefit, exclusively online to INPS, via the Welfare Benefits Portal.

 Before filling out and submitting the online claim, it is important to make sure that you have access credentials.